List of association football teams to have won four or more trophies in one season

-This is an incomplete list of football clubs which have won four or more trophies in a single season.
+This is an incomplete list of football clubs that have won four or more trophies in a single season.

-In a football season, clubs typically compete in a number of domestic competitions, such as a league and one or more cup competitions, as well as sometimes in continental competitions.
+In a football season, clubs typically compete in many domestic competitions, such as a league and one or more cup competitions, as well as sometimes in continental competitions.
 Winning multiple competitions is seen as a particularly significant achievement.
 Doubles and trebles are usually long-remembered achievements, but do occur with some level of frequency, whereas winning four or more trophies in one season is much rarer.
-In the 2010s, the terms quadruple, quintuple and sextuple have sometimes been used to refer to winning four, five and six trophies in a single season.
+In the 2010s, the terms quadruple, quintuple, and sextuple have sometimes been used to refer to winning four, five, and six trophies in a single season.

 This list is limited to clubs playing in the top division of their league system.

 Four titles in one season

 Some clubs have won four competitions in a single season.
 This has sometimes been called a 'quadruple'.
 Other teams have won four competitions in a calendar year, though not all in the same season.